oberlan-sena/oberlan-sena/README.md

 ## I'm Oberlan Sena!

-:computer: I'm a Junior Front End Developer! <a href='https://www.linkedin.com/in/oberlan-sena/'>LinkedIn</a>
+:computer: Junior Front End Developer! <a href='https://www.linkedin.com/in/oberlan-sena/'>LinkedIn</a>

 :house_with_garden: I’m from Brazil.